earthly/earthly/docs/remote-caching.md

 ## Alternatives

-An alternative to using remote caching is to use [remote runners](./remote-runners.md) (a commercial version of remote runners is [Earthly Satellites](cloud/satelllites.md)).
+An alternative to using remote caching is to use [remote runners](./remote-runners.md).
 Remote runners execute the build remotely, and this allows the cache to be located in close proximity to the execution, which is very efficient.
 Satellites are also significantly easier to set up, as the caching just works and there is no need for additional experimentation.

 Below is a comparison between Earthly Satellites and remote caching.